Childhood Diabesity: The Growing Epidemic

 - Start Slowly.
 The best way to make changes in a diet is to slowly remove processed foods a little at a time, giving your child a chance to get used to these little adjustments.
 If you take all processed foods away at once, your child will rebel, and it can only lead to failure.

 - Don’t Remove, Replace.
 When you remove a processed food item, try to replace it with something equally tasty but SANE.
 For instance, riced cauliflower is a great substitute for starchy rice.
 Kale chips are SANEly delicious replacements for potato chips.

 - Have SANE Snacks Ready.
 A veggie tray filled with celery and carrot sticks, broccoli and cauliflower florets, and other non-starchy vegetables is a great way to satisfy your child’s “snack attack.”
 You can also keep some SANE Peanut Butter Energy Bites on hand for times your child needs a protein boost.

 Make it SANE

-- Bake SANE Goodies.
-You can still serve your child with delicious foods, even cakes, and cookies.
+- Bake SANE goodies.
+You can still serve your child delicious foods, even cakes and cookies.
 All you need to do is replace inSANE ingredients with SANE ones.
 For instance, replace regular flour with almond or coconut flour.
 Replace refined sugar with Erythritol, a natural sugar substitute.

 Like reducing processed foods, reducing children’s screen time also takes commitment.
 It, too, is not as difficult as you might think.